pawelsberg/lean-directory-browser/README.md

 - v(major).(minor).(patch) - for a bug fix, refactoring or specification update only.
 This pattern is never used to release a new feature.

-Major of 0 means that the library is in the development stage not ready for production.
+Major of 0 means that the it is in the development stage not ready for production.

 Branches for these are: